The most famous restaurant in every state

 Texas: The Salt Lick BBQ, Driftwood

-In a state known for its barbecue, it takes a lot to stand out – but plenty of meat-lovers make the pilgrimage to this wide-open ranch, 30 minutes outside Austin.
-The famed pit here has been cooking up delectable meat since 1967, with brisket, pulled pork and bison ribs among the favourites.
+In a state known for its barbecue, it takes a lot for one restaurant to stand out – but plenty of meat-lovers make the pilgrimage to this sprawling ranch, half an hour outside Austin.
+The famed pit here has been cooking up delectable meat since 1967, with brisket, pulled pork, and bison ribs among the favorites.

 Utah: Ruth's Diner, Salt Lake City

 Ruth's Diner originally opened in downtown Salt Lake City in 1930, but moved to its current, leafier location on Emigration Canyon in 1949, where it still sits in one of the city's old trolley cars.
-The eponymous Ruth was quite a character by all accounts – she started out as a cabaret singer before turning her hand to the diner – and the food still enjoys an excellent reputation.
+The eponymous Ruth started out as a cabaret singer before turning her hand to the diner – and the food still has an excellent reputation.
 The breakfasts are especially popular and can be enjoyed on the patio in warmer months.

 Virginia: The Red Fox Inn & Tavern, Middleburg

 This beautiful village inn was established in 1728, back when Middleburg, Virginia was called Chinn's Crossroads.
-The historic property has seen an incredible number of notable people pass through its doors.
-Jacqueline Kennedy Onassis frequently stayed here when she was foxhunting in the autumn months and her husband, President Kennedy, once used the inn to hold a press conference.
+The historic property has seen an incredible number of notable people pass through its doors, including Jacqueline Kennedy Onassis, Tom Cruise, Paul Newman, and Elizabeth Taylor.
 Today, The Red Fox Inn & Tavern's history is apparent throughout, but there are modern menus showcasing local produce too.

 Washington: Canlis, Seattle